pySam1459/NEA/README.md

 My NEA Project is an Online Pool Game, a Java application with a custom everything library.
 The Project is based around a Client-Server Architecture, contains 2 programs: the **Host** and the **Client**.
+Visit the jars/README.md to learn how to setup and use both the Host and Client programs.

 ## Host